You Make Me Want to Be a Man: Synopsis and reception

 The video opens with Utada's and the song's name superimposed on a CGI city, progressing with different views of it.
 Throughout the video, several inter-cuts of archive footage feature heavy use of modern technology and small scenes of human functionality.
-The first chorus features a robotic Utada lying down, with several pieces of machinery and cords impaling her.
-As she sings, she witnesses small screens of daily life, allowing her to absorb human functions and information through artificial life.
-Throughout he choruses, the human Utada is shown singing with her band.
+The first chorus features a robotic Utada lying down, with several pieces of machinery and cords impaling them.
+As they sing, they witness small screens of daily life, allowing them to absorb human functions and information through artificial life.
+Throughout he choruses, the human Utada is shown singing with their band.
 As several inter-cuts of archive footage appear, the verses open with another robotic Utada witnessing the small screens with red eyes.

 By the second chorus, the robotic Utada is lifted into a container for further improvement.
 By the second verse, a robotic male companion emerges from a mercury-like substance, and is seen on a rooftop, displaying himself and the cityscape.
 The male snaps off a piece of his rib cage and puts it in front of him.
 Several cords and pieces of machinery interact with the bone, and form a mysterious light.
 The light then turns into a final form of the robotic Utada, covered in shiny gloss and with red eyes.
 The video ends with Utada on a seat, wired with machinery and cords.

 The video premiered on October 19, 2005 on UK MTV and Japanese music television channels, and premiered a week later worldwide.
 It received positive reviews from most music critics.
 Tamar Anitai from MTV discussed how the video related to the original MTV reality television series Made but failed to express gender reassignment.
 Anitai commented, "But the one amazing transformation we’ve never seen on Made?
 Gender reassignment!
 Come on, Made!
 There's gotta be some girl out there who doesn't want to wear a bra anymore!
-And, believe it or not, we dug around in the MTV video vault and found a video buried in the WTF File that perfect embraces this sentiment: it's Japanese pop star Utada's clip, earnestly entitled, 'You Make Me Want to Be a Man.'
+And, believe it or not, we dug around in the MTV video vault and found a video buried in the WTF File that perfect embraces this sentiment: it's Japanese pop star Utada's clip, earnestly entitled, 'You Make Me Want to Be a Man.'"

 Live performances and other appearances

-"You Make Me Want to Be a Man" has been included in numerous tours conducted by Utada, such as her Utada United 2006 tour and her Utada: In the Flesh 2010 concert tour.
+"You Make Me Want to Be a Man" has been included in numerous tours conducted by Utada, such as their Utada United 2006 tour and the Utada: In the Flesh 2010 concert tour.

 "You Make Me Want to Be a Man" was included on Utada's 2010 greatest hits album, Utada the Best.